Sweden

 Other Bilateral Agreements

-Other bilateral agreements between our two countries include a Bilateral Visa Waiver Agreement and a Double Tax Agreement.
+Other bilateral agreements between our two countries include a Bilateral Visa Waiver Agreement, a Double Tax Agreement and an Air Services Agreement.
 These can be found on New Zealand Treaties Online(external link).

 Trade